 - a.
 Membership.
 The Academic Council shall consist of the Dean, ex officio, as Chair, the Chair and the Secretary of the Faculty, both ex officio, and three elected members of the Faculty, with one elected each year for a three-year term. - b.
 Meetings.
 Normally the Council shall meet weekly when College is in session, but special meetings may be called by the Dean.
 Four members shall constitute a quorum. - c.
 Functions.
 The Council shall serve as an executive committee for the Faculty and shall carry out such assignments as are delegated to it by the Faculty and the President.
-The Council shall act as an agenda committee for the Faculty and shall bring promptly to the Faculty all business issuing from its standing committees; call meetings of the Faculty; record and distribute minutes of all Faculty meetings; prepare slates of nominees for Faculty Officer-, committee-, or board vacancies; advise the Dean on policy, procedures, and requests for faculty travel and research support; set the College calendar annually, at least one year in advance, in accordance with faculty calendar guidelines; and advise the Dean at the Dean's request or upon its own initiative.
+The Council shall act as an agenda committee for the Faculty and shall consult with the following who wish to bring motions: ad hoc and standing committees and any group of ten members of the Faculty.
+The Academic Council shall bring promptly to the Faculty all business issuing from the aforementioned groups.
+Should conflicting motions be presented to the Academic Council, the conflicting motions shall be placed on the agenda and the Faculty shall debate and then vote on which motion to consider.
+In addition, the Academic Council shall call meetings of the Faculty; record and distribute minutes of all Faculty meetings; prepare slates of nominees for Faculty Officer-, committee-, or board vacancies; advise the Dean on policy, procedures, and requests for faculty travel and research support; set the College calendar annually, at least one year in advance, in accordance with faculty calendar guidelines; and advise the Dean at the Dean's request or upon its own initiative.